Coding4fun2012/VirtualHook/README.md

 ## Build

-Import and build the project in Android Studio.
+Import and build the project in Android Studio(with Instant Run disabled).
 There are four modules:

 - `app`.
 This is the VirtualApp application module.
 - `lib`.
 This is the VirtualApp library module.